-This CLE webinar will analyze the legal pitfalls for securities issuers who utilize unregistered “finders” to solicit investors, the SEC’s restrictive position on permissible activities of finders, and the regulatory actions taken by the SEC regarding unregistered broker-dealers and related FINRA rules.
-The panel will also discuss the SEC’s focus on broker-dealer issues involving finders in the private fund market and recent enforcement actions against fund managers.
+This CLE webinar will analyze the legal pitfalls for securities issuers who utilize unregistered "finders" to solicit investors, the SEC's restrictive position on permissible activities of finders, activities that require broker-dealer registration, and SEC regulatory actions regarding unregistered broker-dealers.
+The panel will also discuss the SEC's focus on broker-dealer issues in the private fund market, the ICO market, as well as the online crowdfunding portal space, and recent enforcement actions against fund managers.

-- SEC securities laws applicable to activities of unregistered finders
+- Securities laws applicable to activities of unregistered broker-dealers

 - JOBS Act exemption from broker-dealer registration in Rule 506 offerings